adacountymilitia/website/_pages/equipment.md

 #### Sidearm

 While a sidearm is not required, many prefer to have a back-up weapon.
 Much like the rifle, a common caliber is suggested, and most opt for `9MM` or `.45acp`.
 Invest in a good holster that can be attached to your other gear, and a minimum of 3 extra magazines.

-#### Load Bearing Equipment (LBE)

-This is a harness, vest or belt that is used to carry your gear.
-You're not going to be very effective if you have to train with 6 magazines, a radio and your IFAK shoved in your pockets.

 [standards]: {{ '/assets/pdf/Light_Foot_Militia_Standards_2014.pdf' | relative_url }}